frederickluser/ecic/README.md

 ## Event-Study Example
 The package also allows to report _event-study-style_ results of the effect.
-To do so, simply add the `es = T` argument to the estimation and `summary_ecic` will report effects for every event period.
+To do so, simply add the `es = T` argument to the estimation and `summary` will report effects for every event period.
 ``` r
 # Estimate the model
 mod =